junxit/us-congress-bills-113/metadata.md

 - 2014-06-05 — Committee on Environment and Public Works.
 Reported by Senator Boxer with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2014-06-05 — Committee on Environment and Public Works.
 Reported by Senator Boxer with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2014-06-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 423.
+- 2014-09-09 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S5460-5461; text as passed Senate: CR S5460)
+- 2014-09-09 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S5460-5461; text as passed Senate: CR S5460)